 The foundational language track equips students with both the foundations of the Greek and Hebrew languages, including the elements of grammar, syntax, and reading, and with the skills of exegesis-the interpretation of the text.
 Then students will be able to read the Bible as it was written and encounter the depths of meaning that can get lost in translation.
 Students are introduced to a wide range of language tools, including computer programs.
 Following this track will lay a foundation for in-depth study in advanced classes.
 It will give students the strongest foundation as life-long learners to teach and preach the biblical text in an informed manner and/or to pursue advanced studies in which this level of original language competence would be expected.
 In addition, students in this track will be able to read advanced commentaries with greater understanding, be able to take additional elective courses in the interpretation of various biblical books, and be better equipped to evaluate commentaries, articles and theological books on their own.
 If the study and the preaching of God's Word is your main focus of ministry, this is the recommended track to take.
-Students in the exegetical language track for all specializations except Expositional Ministry enroll in NTS508-509, OTS508-509, and NTS515 or OTS515; those in Expositional Ministry enroll in NTS508-509, OTS508-509, NTS515, OTS515, and an exegetical elective in either language.
+Students in the exegetical language track for all Tracks except Expositional Ministry enroll in NT511-512, OT511-512, and NTS513 or OT513; those in Expositional Ministry enroll in NT511-512, OT511-512, NT513, OT513, and an exegetical elective in either language.

 For students who choose not to develop the skill to read and translate the Bible in the original languages, the seminary offers the functional language track.
 It is designed to give students the practical ability to access the original languages through the Bible Works computer program and other contemporary reference tools.
 Using these tools, the student will learn the essential grammar and syntax of the biblical languages.
 Students will use the computer to find word meanings, parsing, etc. By the end of the two-semester sequence, students will be able to use original language commentaries with discernment and do many steps of the exegetical process as they prepare sermons and lessons in ministry.
-Students in the functional language track enroll in NTS501-502, OTS501-502, and an additional BLS elective.
+Students in the functional language track enroll in NT501-502, OT501-502, and an additional BL elective.